Darién Gap: Adventure travelers

 A number of notable crossings have been made on foot.
 Sebastian Snow crossed the Gap with Wade Davis in 1975 as part of his unbroken walk from Tierra del Fuego to Costa Rica.
 The trip is documented in his 1976 book The Rucksack Man and in Wade Davis's 1996 book One River.
 In 1981, George Meegan crossed the gap on a similar journey.
 He, too, started in Tierra del Fuego and eventually ended in Alaska.
 His 1988 biography, The Longest Walk, describes the trip and includes a 25-page chapter on his foray through the Gap.

 The first Mexican by-foot crossers take a rest by the "Lost Corvair", abandoned in 1961 by a caravan from Chicago.

 In 1979, evangelist Arthur Blessitt traversed the gap while carrying a 12 ft wooden cross, a trek confirmed by Guinness World Records as part of "the longest round-the-world pilgrimage" for Christ.

-Most crossings of the Darién Gap region have been from Panama to Colombia.
 In July 1961, three college students, Carl Adler, James Wirth, and Joseph Bellina, crossed from the Bay of San Miguel to Puerto Obaldia on the Gulf of Parita (near Colombia) and ultimately to Mulatupu in the San Blas Islands.
 The trip across the Darién was by banana boat, piragua, and foot via the Tuira river (La Palma and El Real de Santa Maria), Río Chucunaque (Yaviza), Río Tuquesa (Chaua's (General Choco Chief) Trading Post—Choco Indian village), and Serranía del Darién.

 In 1985, Project Raleigh, which evolved from Project Drake in 1984 and in 1989 became Raleigh International, sponsored an expedition that also crossed the Darién coast to coast.

 Between the early 1980s and mid-1990s, Encounter Overland, a British adventure travel company, organized two- to three-week trekking trips through the Darién Gap from Panama to Colombia or vice versa.
 These trips used a combination of whatever transport was available: jeeps, buses, boats, and walking, with travelers carrying their own supplies.

 Complete overland crossings of the Darién rainforest on foot and riverboat (i.e., from the last road in Panama to the first road in Colombia) became more dangerous in the 1990s because of the Colombian conflict.
 The Colombian portion of the Darién rainforest in the Katios Park region eventually fell under the control of armed groups.
 Furthermore, combatants from Colombia even entered Panama, occupied some Panamanian jungle villages, and kidnapped or killed inhabitants and travelers.